Payroll Tax Train-Wreck: Resolving Your Client’s Payroll Tax Nightmare

 All CPAs, EAs, and tax professionals who work with clients on business and personal tax issues.

-- Options for resolving outstanding payroll tax liabilities
+- Best practices for resolving payroll tax issues

-- Describe and outline the steps to resolving payroll liabilities
+- Describe how to outline the steps to resolving payroll liabilities

-- Identify the trust tax concepts of personal liability for responsible parties
+- Recognize how to explain the trust tax concepts of personal liability for responsible parties

-- Recognize and apply a strategy for getting a payroll tax client current and compliant
+- Identify how to develop a strategy for getting a payroll tax client current and compliant

 NASBA Field of Study